KingMichaelPark/website/content/posts/2024-01-28-memories.md/index.md

 +++

 Years ago, I was looking through old photo collections of my youth.
-There were so many things I remembered but there was always something that was missing, despite the happiness on my face, the people smiling around me, there something missing, my father.
+Despite the happiness on my face, the people smiling around me, there something missing, my father.

 <!-- more -->

 ## The Realisation

-My family finally got around to turning our old video recordings from the small tapes that only played when plugged into the camera.
+A few years ago, my family finally got around to turning our old video recordings from the small tapes that only played when plugged into the camera into digital copies.
+So I've watched them a few times now.

-There were so many beautiful memories that I had with my brother and mother both on video and as stills, but because my dad was always the one taking the photos, I never got to see him and I so wish that I had the ability to see more of his growth and development throughout the early years of my own.
+There were so many beautiful memories that I had with my brother and mother both on video and as stills, but because my dad was always the one taking the photos, I never got to see him as often as I wanted.
+I wish that I had the ability to see more of his growth and development throughout the early years of my own.
+Thankfully, you can help yourself by helping others.

 ## The Solution